 * * *

-So there you have it folks, my recommendations on places to stay in the stunning Perhentian Islands.
-I’m stoked that this article has remained relevant and helpful since I first wrote it six years ago.
+So there you have it, folks, my picks on places to stay in the stunning Perhentian Islands.
+I’m stoked that this article has remained relevant and helpful since I first wrote it seven years ago.
 I’m definitely due a return visit soon, which is easier now that I’m based in Saigon.

 While I’m updating the post every year to keep it current, I’d love to hear about your experiences at some of the stays featured in this article.
 Likewise, if you think there’s a place that should be included, then don’t be a stranger, share your thoughts and comment below.x